Entrepreneurship in Health

 People’s Choice Award ($500): Callum Newton, Sophia Levit, and Michael Bratslavsky – Aurora Probiotics

-Food as Medicine: Virtual Panel on Food and Healthcare Innovation
+Food as Medicine: A Virtual Panel

 Service & Engagement